-Note: Information on this page is valid March 1, 2017
+Note: Information on this page is valid as of December 1, 2017

 Characteristics of the USF MCOM PA Program

 - Average GPA: Overall GPA: 3.5 Science GPA: 3.5

 - Average GRE (percentile): Verbal: 66 Quantitative: 60

 - Baccalaureate Degree must be from a U.S. regionally accredited College or University.
 (Baccalaureate degrees must be completed by the Fall semester prior to matriculation.)

 - Baccalaureate Degree and prerequisite coursework taken outside of the U.S. is not accepted (regardless if made equivalent by a U.S. institution).
 Prerequisite coursework must be taken at a U.S. regionally accredited College or University.